Train of the South: Overview

 The railroad took passengers and sightseers across Arroyo's old sugar cane fields on a fifty-minute long guided tour that explained the industry and other historic aspects of it.
 Most of the original railroad right-of-way is former Ponce & Guayama trackage, which was in regular use up until 1990; a short 4 mi segment became the Tren del Sur in 1984.
 Much of the original equipment abandoned on site also served as historic props along the route.

 After a temporary shutdown in 1988, former Arroyo's mayor Reinaldo Pirela obtained funds from Puerto Rico's government to refit tracks and the transfer of eight Plymouth locomotives from Central Aguirre's stock to restart successful operations in 1996.
 In 2005, the railroad was temporarily shutdown pending a major restoration project; although all work has been halted in recent years afterwards for unknown reasons.
 However, the Department of the Interior has plans to re-commission the railroad and extend the system further sometime in the near future.
-For enforce legal protection of the Tren del Sur, the Puerto Rico Legislative Branch approved first the Law 118-1995 and later the Law 212-2014 that superseded the 1995 law but both laws failed to keep the train running.
+To enforce legal protection of the Tren del Sur, the Puerto Rico Legislative Branch first approved the Law 118-1995 and later the Law 212-2014 that superseded the 1995 law, but both laws failed to keep the train running.